victorvalenca/PLATYPUS/README.md

 - `make [gcc | clang]`
     - Default is to build both versions (this is an aftermath of testing behaviour from different compilers)
     - It is safe to modify the default to either gcc or clang if you don't have one of them
+- **NOTE: I haven't tested or created make targets for the scanner yet.**
 ### Windows
 #### Requires
-- `msvc` (tested under Visual Studio 2015 with Update 3, however VS2013 shouldn't behave abnormally either)
+- `msvc` (tested under Visual Studio 2015 with Update 3, however VS2013 shouldn't behave abnormally either, nor should 2017)
 - Disable language extensions (use ANSI C)
 ---
 ## Running
+### Running the Buffer only
 - *macOS/linux*
     - `$ ./buffer_<compiler> <file> [f | a | m] > <out_file>`
 - *Windows*